Breastfeed: How It Benefits Both The Mother As Well As The Baby

-Breastfeeding is a the most potent and natural source of nutrients to the baby at the same time beneficial to the feeding mothers as well.
-This article and video explains the importance of breastfeed to mother and baby.
-It is an un-disputed fact that the mother’s milk is a complete diet for the baby during the initial days of his/her childhood.
+Breastfeeding is the most potent and natural source of nutrients to the baby at the same time beneficial to the feeding mothers as well.
+This article explains the importance of breastfeeding to mother and baby.
+It is an undisputed fact that the mother’s milk is a complete diet for the baby during the initial days of his/her childhood.

 Many scientific studies and health institutions like World Health Organization, UNICEF, American Academy of Paediatrics and other national and international bodies have strongly advocated for the breastfeeding at least for the first six months of the baby’s childhood.
-A semi solid food can be introduced after the first six months in addition to the breastfeed.
+A semi-solid food can be introduced after the first six months in addition to the breastfeeding.

-It has been found that the breastfeeding mothers have lesser chances of postpartum depression than the ones who don’t breastfeed their babies.
-So, the breastfeed is essential and beneficial for both the baby as well as the mother.
+It has been found that breastfeeding mothers have lesser chances of postpartum depression than the ones who don’t breastfeed their babies.
+So, breastfeeding is essential and beneficial for both the baby as well as the mother.
 The heart disease and diabetes type 2 are among the serious health problems which the breastfeeding keeps at bay.
-So overall, the breastfeed protects the mothers from the serious health issues and is beneficial to them in all terms.
+So overall, the breastfeed protects the mothers from serious health issues and is beneficial to them in all terms.